hackclub/hackclub/workshops/hangman/README.md

 }
 ```

-If we just look at the ‘case 1:’ segment of the code, our code is basically saying that it will set the second element of body (Arrays are 0 indexed) to ‘O’.
+If we just look at the `case 1:` segment of the code: our code is basically saying that it will set the second element of body (Arrays are 0 indexed) to `O`.
 The illustrations below indicate which index of the body Arrays corresponds to which body part of the man.
 Also, you may have noticed that for the left arm and right leg, we used 2 backward slashes, not 1.
-This is because ‘\’ alone is a special Java character, like \n for linebreak, and Java will not recognize it.
-So we have to add an extra ‘\’ so that it prints out an actual backslash.
+This is because `\` alone is a special Java character, like `\n` for linebreak, and Java will not recognize it.
+So we have to add an extra `\` so that it prints out an actual backslash.

 ```
 +---+---+----+----+   +---+---+---+----+